SeldonIO/seldon-core/docs/source/contents/kubernetes/cloud-storage/index.md

 Kubernetes `Secrets` are used to store Rclone configurations, or _storage secrets_, for use by `Servers`.
 Each `Secret` should contain **exactly one** Rclone configuration.

-A `Server` can use storage secrets in one of two ways.
+A `Server` can use storage secrets in one of two ways:
-Firstly, it can dynamically load a secret specified by a `Model` in its `.spec.secretName`.
+* It can dynamically load a secret specified by a `Model` in its `.spec.secretName`
-Secondly, it can used global configurations made available via a [central configmap](#central-config-map).
+* It can use global configurations made available via a [central configmap](#central-config-map)

 ## Examples